 You have to give people your full attention while communicating with them anywhere in the world.
 In India, people consider using your finger to point at something or someone as rude.
 Alternatively, respect people and let them know that you are interested in connecting with them.

-To book an online ticket, you have to have an Indian ID number, and sometimes the website alerts you that the train is fully reserved, but when you go to the train station, they will have unique tourist quota tickets.
+To book an online ticket, you must have an Indian ID number, and sometimes, the website alerts you that the train is fully reserved, but when you go to the train station, they will have unique tourist quota tickets.

-Because of demonetization, you couldn’t use ATMs in the country to exchange money.
-But it’s very advisable when you first arrive to actually go and use an ATM because you couldn’t find this again to exchange $200 to around 15000 rupees.
+Because of demonetisation, you couldn’t use ATMs in the country to exchange money.
+But it’s very advisable when you first arrive to go and use an ATM because you couldn’t find this again to exchange $200 to around 15000 rupees.

 Simple Things You Need to Know Before Traveling to India (The Truth About Many Myths)

-• People don’t pop in the streets: people in India, like people in the entire world, pop in bathrooms and flush toilets.
+- People don’t pop in the streets: people in India, like people worldwide, pop in bathrooms and flush toilets.

-• There are western toilets: Some people think that all the toilets in India (in hotels, restaurants, bars) are just squat toilets, which is totally wrong.
+- There are Western toilets.
+Some people think that all the toilets in India (in hotels, restaurants, and bars) are just squat toilets, which is wrong.

-• The heat in India is not a big deal: Yes, some parts of India are scorching hot.
-But the problem with India’s heat is that you just have to get used to it.
+- The heat in India is not a big deal: Some parts of India are scorching hot.
+But the problem with India’s heat is that you must get used to it.
 You don’t have to leave the house in the afternoon.
 To avoid the heat hours, set your priorities and manage your time.